-\begin{df} Let $A$ be a unital $L^p$-operator algebra.
-We define the \emph{Weyl groupoid} of $A$, denoted by $\calG_A$, to be the groupoid of germs of the inverse subsemigroup of realizable partial homeomorphisms of $X_A$. \end{df}
+\begin{dfn} Let $A$ be a unital $L^p$-operator algebra.
+We define the \emph{Weyl groupoid} of $A$, denoted by $\calG_A$, to be the groupoid of germs of the inverse subsemigroup of realizable partial homeomorphisms of $X_A$. \end{dfn}

 The Weyl groupoid of an $L^p$-operator algebra is sometimes too small to carry any useful information.